Gas One GS-3000 Review

 Our Analysis and Test Results

 As a camping stove, we came across the Gas One by accident.
-A family member bought it to cook a meal in the middle of the dining room table.
-It worked perfectly (however, the instructions say not to do this because of carbon monoxide hazards, so please don't try this at home!)
-Highly portable and wickedly cheap, this gem is super easy to use and clean and great as a supplemental burner to a larger system.
+A family member bought it to cook a meal in the middle of the dining room table, and it worked perfectly (however, the instructions say not to do this because of carbon monoxide hazards, so please don't try this at home)!
+This gem of a stove is highly portable and wickedly cheap, it is also super easy to use and clean, and it works great as a supplemental burner to a larger system.

 Time to Boil

-The Gas One averaged 4.5 minutes to boil a liter of water in windless conditions.
-This is 30 seconds faster than our other single burner, the Coleman Butane Instastart, but far from making it a front-runner.
+The Gas One averaged 4.5 minutes to boil a quart of water in windless conditions.
+This time is somewhat middle of the road, but definitely not terrible.

 It's too bad you can't use this stove inside its case.
 The safety lever will not allow you to, and we cracked the case trying to force it.
 You can take the case off, turn it sideways and make a wind block, but you then will have to keep the case from blowing away.
 Without any wind block, this stove does not work well in a breeze.

 Standing two feet from a fan, it took the Gas One 13 minutes to boil.
-This is not a terrible time and beats several of our other tested models.
-Still, it's not ideal for windy weather, and we would recommend getting an aluminum windscreen like the kind that comes with backpacking stoves.
+This is not a terrible time and beats a couple of our other tested models — though not by much.
+Still, it's not ideal for windy weather, and we would recommend making a windscreen out of an aluminum oven tray or buying one like the kind that comes with backpacking stoves.
 They are light, flexible, and easy to use.

-For its price, the flame control on this little heater is fantastic.
+For its price, the flame control on this stove is fantastic.
 Folks who tend to cook on the lower end of the flame spectrum will not be disappointed in this department.
 The Gas One cooked perfect eggs, popped popcorn, and fried bacon on par with much more expensive models.

 Ease of Set Up

 This is one of the easiest stoves in our test suite to set up.
 Just remove the stove from the case, flip over the drip pan, insert the fuel canister, press the safety lever to engage the can, and turn the dial.
-Like the Instastart, there is no propane regulator to attach.
-Almost all the other contenders require that extra step.
+There is no propane regulator to attach, an extra step that almost all the other contenders require.

 Of course, setting up this stove is so easy because it's highly simplistic.
 Models with windscreens, legs, and propane tanks do take more time to get running, but they also provide better wind protection and fuel efficiency.